sg-dev/sg-website/content/team/Luca_Verginer/index.md

     - /lverginer/
 ---

-Luca Verginer is an economist working on subjects, covering

-- Fundamentals of Temporal Networks
-- Science of Science
-- Research Policy
-- Supply and Distribution Networks

-To tackles these problems he relies on a wide variety of methods including but not limited to

-- Social Network Analysis
-- Econometrics
-- Machine Learning (e.g. NLP, Graph Neural Networks)
-- Agent Based Modelling
+I am a Postdoc at che Chair of Systems Design at ETH Zürich and hold a Ph.D. in Economics and Data Science from IMT Lucca.

+I am an empirical economist and network scientist studying through econometrics, numerical simulations, and network models issues related to intellectual property, supply chain resilience and high skill labour mobility, among (many) other subjects.
+I am passionate about data in all its forms (and sizes) and constantly looking for curious and ingenious ways to visualize, collect and extract value from it.

+My work is driven by research questions that make use of state-of-the-art modelling techniques often involving large datasets, natural language processing, complex networks with a special focus on temporal networks.

-Prior to joining Chair of Systems Design Team, Luca received a **Master's degree in Economics** from the University of Trento and a **PhD in Economics and Data Science** from IMT School for Advanced Studies, Lucca.
+Prior to joining Chair of Systems Design Team, I  received a **Master's degree in Economics** from the University of Trento and a **PhD in Economics and Data Science** from IMT School for Advanced Studies, Lucca.

-Luca is als a core contributor to [Pathpy], an open source **temporal network analysis** library developed in collaboration with the [DAG group University of Zürich][dag] and the University of Wuppertal.
+I am also a core contributor to [Pathpy], an open source **temporal network analysis** library developed in collaboration with the [DAG group University of Zürich][dag] and the University of Wuppertal.

-The work on the exciting and novel field of temporal networks allows are is central in addressing temporal economic network data (e.g. Supply Chains).

 [pathpy]: http://www.pathpy.net
 [dag]: https://www.ifi.uzh.ch/en/dag/people/scholtes.html